 Underwatering usually has temporary effects if remedied early on but can kill your plant if not addressed.

-Overwatering is a far more serious problem, with general signs as underwatering.
+Overwatering is a far more serious problem, with general signs such as underwatering.

 If the soil proves wet to the touch (and not just damp), you’ll need to act to prevent deadly root rot.